STANDARD APPROACH TO THE ECG

 Beats/min = 300 divided by the number of large boxes (each 5 mm apart) between consecutive QRS complexes.
 For faster heart rates, divide 1500 by number of small boxes (1 mm apart) between each QRS.

-Left-axis deviation (more negative than −30°) occurs in diffuse left ventricular disease, inferior MI; also in left anterior hemiblock (small R, deep S in leads II, III, and aVF).
+Left-axis deviation (more negative than –30°) occurs in diffuse left ventricular disease, inferior MI, and in left anterior hemiblock (small R, deep S in leads II, III, and aVF).

 INTERVALS (NORMAL VALUES IN PARENTHESES)